Conflicts Counsel – When One Firm Can’t Do All The Work

 The Togut Firm was formed to address this reality.
 Our business model was to have the highest quality boutique – with the same level of sophisticated work as the large firms and often with personnel who started their careers at the large firms and were trained by them – to be able to “partner” with the large firms in representing companies in bankruptcy cases.
 Whereas the large firm has conflicts because these clients are involved in the bankruptcy case, the Togut Firm is conflict-free.
 Whereas the large firm has conflicts that prevent it from satisfying the gating “disinterestedness test” that is required to be retained as counsel for the company by order of the bankruptcy court, the combination of the major firm and the Togut Firm easily satisfies the law’s requirement.
 It is the combination of the firms that satisfies the disinterestedness test.
 The Togut Firm handles all the matters that the major firm is conflicted from handling.

 It is easy to see how conflicts of interest can arise in the largest bankruptcy cases.
 The debtor corporation has a long-standing relationship with a major law firm in New York or elsewhere, and it turns to the firm’s bankruptcy department when financial pressures make Chapter 11 protection unavoidable.
 But if that law firm also represents, for example, creditors of the corporate debtor, or if the interests of the debtor and one of its subsidiaries or parent companies conflict, the company must find other counsel to handle discrete aspects of the bankruptcy case and thereby avoid the conflict of interest.
 We are hired to take on the discrete tasks of handling the conflict matters at a significantly lower cost to the client.
+Importantly, in cases where the Togut Firm serves as conflicts counsel in jurisdictions outside of New York (such as Delaware, for example), we are able to utilize main counsel’s local counsel and therefore do not need to retain our own local counsel – further creating efficiencies and cost savings that flow to the client.

 The Togut Firm has built a sterling reputation as conflicts counsel and has received regular conflicts referrals from the top law firms in the United States.
 Work is referred to the firm by the top law firms in the world such as Skadden Arps; Weil, Gotshal & Manges; Kirkland & Ellis; Milbank; Cleary Gottlieb; Wachtell; Cravath; Jones Day; Kramer Levin; Shearman & Sterling; and Davis Polk, among others.